 How to Apply

-If you're interested in the minor, please contact CAP advisor Julie Maugherman, who will guide you through the application process.
+If you're interested in the minor, please contact your advisor, who will guide you through the application process.
+For questions about the program, contact us.